 Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 Understanding the securities arbitration timeline is essential for investors considering legal action against brokers, financial advisors, or brokerage firms.
-As the SEC’s Office of Investor Education explains, arbitration provides a faster alternative to court litigation for resolving securities disputes.
+As the U.S. Securities and Exchange Commission (SEC) Office of Investor Education explains, arbitration provides a faster alternative to court litigation for resolving securities disputes.
 Whether you have experienced investment fraud, unsuitable recommendations, or broker misconduct, knowing what to expect from the FINRA arbitration process helps you make informed decisions about pursuing your claim.

 This page provides a comprehensive overview of the FINRA arbitration timeline in 2025-2026, including each stage of the process, typical case durations, and factors that can affect how long your case takes to resolve.